cla-cif/movie-DB-2000s/README.md

 I manually tested this project throughout the development process by doing the following:
  - I ran the code through the PEP8 linter.
  - Given invalid input and checked the logical and visual consistency of the error messages.
- - Entered substrings, extended ASCII characters, lower and upper case letters.
+ - Entered substrings, extended ASCII characters, strings containing `'` (apostrophe), lower and upper case letters.
  - Checked how many lines to display for better readability.
  - Tested colours and their consistnecy for better readability.

- > By using it, the user will test the program and will be asked to provide feedback
+ > The user will test the program, just by using it and will be asked to provide feedback.

 ### Issues
   The program has so far proven to be free of arithmetic, syntax, resource, multi-threading and interfacing bugs.